 If you are going for a high revving engine, then a flat tappet camshaft with solid lifters will provide you with the best RPM rates.

 On the downside, the solid lifters can cause noise and thus require adjustments from time to time.

-For an engine with the best torque power, the combination of roller cams and hydraulic lifters are preferable.
+For an engine with the best torque power, a combination of roller cams and hydraulic lifters is preferable.
 It is the most ideal choice for street performance and low RPM.